terminalcloud/apps/docs/limesurvey.md

 ## Usage

-Just spin-up your Terminal based on this snapshot and click to "Check your installation here".
+Just spin-up your Terminal based on this snapshot.
+Access the Admin section click over "LimeSurvey Admin login" and login with the credentials provided.
+Create your surveys and publish them.

-Then, follow the on-screen instructions to configure your admin account and finish the site configuration.
+You can see your LimeSurvey site by clicking on the "LimeSurvey site" link.

+### Credentials
+- username: admin
+- password: t3rminal

 ---